-Consistent with these considerations, after review of all relevant identified transactions or relationships between each director, or any of his or her family members, and the Company, our senior management and our independent registered public accounting firm, the Board has affirmatively determined that with the exception of Scott Tarriff, who is not an independent director by virtue of his employment with us, all of our current directors, including Michael Graves, Robert Glenning and Richard A. Edlin, who are each director nominees, are independent directors within the meaning of the applicable Nasdaq listing standards.
+Consistent with these considerations, after review of all relevant identified transactions or relationships between each director, or any of his or her family members, and the Company, our senior management and our independent registered public accounting firm, the Board has affirmatively determined that with the exception of Scott Tarriff, who is a director nominee and is not an independent director by virtue of his employment with the Company, all of our current directors, including Sander Flaum, who is also a director nominee, are independent directors within the meaning of the applicable Nasdaq listing standards.
 In making this determination, the Board found that none of these independent directors or nominees for director had a material or other disqualifying relationship with the Company.